The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 • pathological processes in the lacrimal sac (dacryocystitis).

 These two symptoms are the reason for an urgent visit to the doctor.
-As an emergency, small patients need to rinse their eyes with a weak solution of potassium permanganate or furatsilin, immediately before bedtime apply Tetracycline or Nitroxoline ointment.
+As an emergency aid, small patients need to rinse their eyes with a weak solution of potassium permanganate or furatsilin, and apply Tetracycline or Nitroxoline ointment immediately before going to bed.

 Sour and red eyes in a child in the morning after sleep

 Dilated vessels promote increased delivery of immune cells.
 Which, in turn destroy harmful bacteria and viruses.
-Targeted use of vasoconstrictor drugs should not be used.
+Drugs with vasoconstrictor effects should not be used purposefully.

-The redness will disappear on its own if the child rinses their eyes more often using:
+The redness will disappear on its own if the child washes his eyes more often using:

 • furatsilina.